 Pattern recognition is hardwired in our brains.
 There are innumerable patterns in nature — from a honeycomb to the spirals of a seashell.
 The structure of molecules.
 Music is a series of audible patterns and variations on a theme.
 Patterns define order within our seemingly chaotic world,

 I’ve been working with patterns that repeat for a few years now, intending to use the designs for fabric, wallpaper and other surface designs.
 All of these images began with a selection of small tiles that contain a single element — a curve, a straight line, a right angle — the structural elements that can be combined in different ways to create patterns that repeat.
+I work primarily with variations of Truchet tiles.

 As my process evolved, I began making patterns in which the elements repeated in unusual ways.
 I use a grid to maintain the structure, but within the grid it became something of a free-for-all.
 The basic elements repeated, but I created an unpredictability in the larger pattern.
 The patterns do tile perfectly, but the repeat is not apparent.